agivney/simplebase/Readme.md

 ```
 This latest release adds an obfuscation routine that can be activated by changing the CONST value const OBFUSCATE: bool  to true.
 By default it is false.
-This is useful to stop a database being indexed or searched (it is not encrypted as such, just slighlt
+This is useful to stop a database being indexed or searched (it is not encrypted as such, just slightly
 mangled).
 You also now have the ability to verify the whole database.

 ### License